Probability distributions

 Log normal distribution

 The log-normal distribution is often used to describe a path where the path loss (and hence received signal) is log-normally distributed about a median.
-Examples include free-space or obstructed tropospheric paths, meteor burst paths, or sporadic E paths.
+Examples include free-space or obstructed tropospheric paths, meteor trail paths, or sporadic E paths.
 The spread or variance around the median value is described by the standard deviation in dB.

 So, you might say that there’s a median path loss, a loss exceeded for 90% of time, and a loss not exceeded for 10% of time.
 It’s the low percentage that’s of interest since it might describe DX.
 It’s then when atmospheric phenomena conspire to reduce the path loss.
 Suddenly (for 10% of time) the path works.